MichaelJCompton/GraphSchemaTools/README.md

  Read more in the [docs](https://github.com/MichaelJCompton/GraphSchemaTools/wiki) and explore the examples.

- See [these notes](https://github.com/MichaelJCompton/GraphSchemaTools/wiki/Roadmap-and-Issues) about current status, future directions and known issues.
+ See [these notes](https://github.com/MichaelJCompton/GraphSchemaTools/wiki/Roadmap-and-Issues) about current status and future directions.

+ Please add issues, requests and suggestions [here](https://github.com/MichaelJCompton/GraphSchemaTools/issues.)